 Marketing your startup is hard.
 I’m going to share some of the tools we use at the company.
-Now, startup marketing isn’t that different then marketing a large brand.
-However, you usually have less money and time and need to focus on both in-order to succeed.
-I’m going to cover some of the tools we use to do this.
-Don’t forget that tools are never going to replace a solid strategy.
+Startup marketing isn’t that different then marketing a large brand.
+However, you have less money and time and need to focus.

 Working in the performance marketing space for the last 11 years has been amazing.
 I’ve been able to use technology, tools and services to do my job better and faster…while maintaining the quality of the outcome you achieve when you used a manual process.
 You should know how and why you are doing something manually before automating the process.